SchulzLab/SNEEP/README.md

 In this summary information about TFs, which are associated to a change in the binding affinity caused by a SNP more often than expected, are presented.
 To generate the summary file, we provide the Rscript builtPDF.R.
 As input the

--	absolut path to the SNEEP_output directory
+-	absolut path to the SNEEP_output directory,
--	number of sampled background rounds
+-	number of sampled background rounds,
--	number of significant changes in the binding affinity a TF must exceed to be considered in the summary file
+-	number of significant changes in the binding affinity a TF must exceed to be considered in the summary file,
--	the path the source folder (SNEEP/src/)
+-	and the path the source folder (SNEEP/src/)

 must be given.
-So, for our current example we run the following:
+So for our current example, we run the following:

 ```
 Rscript  src/builtPDF.R <absolute-path>/SNEEP/examples/SNEEP_output_background_sampling/ 100 4  src/
 ```

-The resulting summary pdf is called summaryReport.pdf, and can be found in the SNEEP output directory.
-So, in our case examples/SNEEP_output_background_sampling/ directory.
+The resulting summary pdf is called summaryReport.pdf, and can be found in the SNEEP output directory, hence in our case in the  examples/SNEEP_output_background_sampling/ directory.

 # Detailed explanation of the output files